NexushasTaken/CodeWorm-Adventure-Game/docs/Leaderboards Content.md

 - **Tiles Used**: Count of tiles in the level completion.

 ## 3. Normalization to \[0, 100\] Scale
-To compare across scenarios, normalize each metric relative to the **best obeserved performance** in $s$:
+To compare across scenarios, normalize each metric relative to the **best observed performance** in $s$:

 #### (a) Normalized Speed ($\hat{T}_{p,s}$)